RakhithJK/dbeaver-dbeaver-wiki/Composite-Tasks.md

 **Note: This functionality is available only in [[Enterprise Edition]].**

-Just like the name suggests, the _composite task_ is [a type of task that consists of other tasks](https://imgur.com/a/jQyU9pJ).
+As the name suggests, the _composite task_ is
+[a type of task that consists of other tasks](https://imgur.com/a/jQyU9pJ).
 Just like the other type of tasks, the composite tasks can be scheduled via [task scheduler](Task-Scheduler.md).
 Let's take a look at what they can offer.